IndrajeetPatil/statsExpressions/paper/paper.md

 `meta_analysis` | \checkmark | - | \checkmark | \checkmark

 : A summary table listing the primary functions in the package and the statistical approaches they support.
-For a more detailed description of the tests and outputs from these functions, the readers are encouraged to read vignettes on the package website: <https://indrajeetpatil.github.io/statsExpressions/articles/>.
+More detailed description of the tests and outputs from these functions can be found on the package website: <https://indrajeetpatil.github.io/statsExpressions/articles/>.

 `statsExpressions` internally relies on `stats` package for parametric and non-parametric [@base2021], `WRS2` package for robust [@Mair2020], and